Welcome to the Cain Lab!

 Most of our work focuses on birds.
 But it includes species from all over the world:

-dark-eyed juncos in the mountains of Virginia and South Dakota, Gouldian and crimson finches in The Kimberly region of Australia, heaps of fairy-wren species all over Australia, and we're starting projects on New Zealand species this year.
+dark-eyed juncos in the mountains of Virginia and South Dakota, Gouldian and crimson finches in The Kimberley region of Australia, heaps of fairy-wren species all over

 If you are interested in joining us, check out the NEWS & OPPORTUNITIES page.